tarstutorials/vrsensorint/source/content/m2/unity_vr.rst

   :width: 300
   :alt: An image of the XR Rig GameObject.

 The *XR rig* is a prefab object included in the *XR Interaction Toolkit*.
 This object allows the user to interact with the virtual environment by providing input in the form of sight, sound, and touch.
-The *XR rig* is how the user connects their actions in the headset to the Unity application.
+The *XR rig* is also a prefab object included in this package, and is serves as the viewpoint fro the player.
+The *XR Rig* is how the user connects their actions in the headset to the Unity application.
 As such, it is absolutely necessary for any VR application.
 The *XR rig* has two child objects called *Camera Offset* and *Locomotion System* that provide the previously mentioned inputs through their own child objects and their attached scripts.
 There are a lot of parameters you can change within the *XR rig* object and its child object, and exploring these can further customize your VR control scheme, but the default parameter settings are completely acceptable for most use cases.

 .. image:: ../../images/complete_xr_origin.png
   :width: 800